mozilla/ActiveData/docs/redash.md

 # ActiveData SQL and the Redash Connector

-https://sql.telemetry.mozilla.org/ has a simple Redash connector that communicates with the https://activedata.allizom.org/sql endpoint.
-This endpoint does the work of parsing and executing the query sent to it.
+[sql.telemetry.mozilla.org](https://sql.telemetry.mozilla.org/) has a simple Redash connector that communicates with the [ActiveData SQL endpoint](https://activedata.allizom.org/sql).
+The endpoint does the work of parsing and executing the query sent to it.

 ## SQL Flavour